Project-Alpha-Proto/ProtoOS/README.md

 - 2x 3mm (P3) 64x32px LED Matrix displays, for example [these ones](https://www.adafruit.com/product/2279)
 - a power connector for your Raspberry Pi (usually not included)
 - a 5V power supply for your Bonnet or HAT!
 This is not included and needs a 5,5mm/2,1mm barrel connector!
+- the JtingF Protogen kit found [here](https://www.etsy.com/listing/1006039713/cm1-protogen-kit-no-electronics-slafdm), alternatively you can print your own, the files can be found [here](https://www.patreon.com/JtingF)

+### Setting up your Raspberry Pi